 Collagen and Gelatin

-Real collagen is the source of stock’s immune-boosting properties.
+Real collagen is the source of bone broth’s immune-boosting properties.
 Collagen is the protein found in connective tissue of your body and in animal’s bodies.
 It’s abundant in bone, marrow, cartilage, tendons, and ligaments.
 The breakdown of collagen in bone broths is what produces gelatin.
 Gelatin (the breakdown of collagen) was one of the first functional foods, used as a medical treatment in ancient China.

 - Gelatin helps people with food allergies and sensitivities tolerate those foods including cows milk and gluten.

 - Collagen protects and soothes the lining of the digestive tract and can aid in healing IBS, Crohn’s, ulcerative colitis and acid reflux.

 - Bone broth increases collagen reducing the appearance of wrinkles and banishing cellulite.

 - Gelatin helps break down proteins and soothes the gut lining, proving useful for leaky gut syndrome and the autoimmune disorders that accompany it.

 - Gelatin provides bone-building minerals in easily absorbable ways, preventing bone loss and reducing join pain.
 (3)